Entsllor/todo-app/README.md

 # To-Do app

-> This app can help you organize your tasks
+> This app can help you to organize your tasks

 ## Installation